-Here is the funny part of the story, even though I received that little desktop mirror over 15 years ago, it has sat on every desk I have worked at ever since.
-As my career has developed and I have had the opportunity to lead larger sales organizations and now as the Founder and President of ProSales Connection, an outsourced sales and marketing company, I continue to reserve a prominent place on my desk for the “silly” mirror.
+Here is the funny part of the story.
+Even though I received that little desktop mirror over 25 years ago, it has sat on every desk I have worked at ever since.
+As my career has developed and I have had the opportunity to lead larger sales organizations, and even now as the founder and CEO of ProSales Connection, an outsourced sales, and marketing company, I continue to reserve a prominent place on my desk for the “silly” mirror.

-So run, don’t walk down to the neighborhood drugstore and drop a couple bucks on a small mirror for your desk.
-It is a great reminder to smile when you speak on the phone and watch how this reminder will improve your day and your sales results.
+So run, don’t walk down to the neighborhood drugstore and drop a couple of bucks on a small mirror for your desk.
+It is a great reminder to smile when you speak on the phone and watch how this reminder will improve your day and your sales results!